Yeolyi/blog_src/cs/network/kurose/chapter1/index.md

 ---
-title: Chapter 1.
-Computer Networks and the Internet
+title: Computer Networks and the Internet
 ---

 ## 1. What is the Internet?